Learn How To Treat A Dog Nail Separated From Quick

 Step 6: Your Vet Will Disinfect The Wound

 Once any loose parts of the nail are removed, your vet will disinfect the wound.
-They may use a several different ointments or powders on the wound itself.
+They may use several different ointments or powders on the wound itself.
 Then a bandage is wrapped around the paw.
-They typically prescribe a course of antibiotics for you to give your dog after the treatment too to further fight off infection.
+They typically prescribe a course of antibiotics for you to give your dog after the treatment as well to further fight off infection.